spicybung/DemonFF/README.md

 4. Use DemonFF to import .IFP animation.
 5. Import/edit maps via .IPL & IDE files.
 6. Export your map to Pawn, & artconfig.
+7. Export your map to LUA for MTA(WIP).

 ## Documentation